Drake Admission Requirements

 What are the ACT requirements for prospective students to get into Drake?

 Admission data indicates that Drake regularly accepts students with ACT's of 24 and above.
 Successful applicants typically send ACT scores in the top 27 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 21 in some instances.
 Prospective students submitting an ACT composite of 27 or higher should be in the upper half of applicants - and students with a 30 and above have very competitive chances.
+The school ranks #2 in Iowa for highest average ACT composite score.
 Scoring well on the ACT is very important as 84 percent of applicants submit ACT scores to Drake University.

 |ACT Score||Competitiveness||Admission Chances|